 A digital badge does this for you.
 Each badge contains a collection of tags that details the skills involved in earning the badge.

 LinkedIn makes it really easy to feature skills on your profile by listing them in the ‘Skills’ section.
 If you have a badge, you already have a list.
 Don’t even have to think about it.

 Showing off your skills can be even smarter.
 My personal favourite way to use digital badges on LinkedIn is by adding them to the ‘Licenses and Certifications’ section of my profile.

 Lots of badge issuing platforms enable seamless sharing of badges to this section in as little as four clicks.

 This allows you to clearly display every single one of your digital badges from different issuing platforms, associate them with transferable skills, and link to the verification that you have earned that badge.

 This means that anyone viewing your LinkedIn profile; whether that be a recruiter, potential employer, or someone from your network, can click ‘Show credential’ and instantly see that the badge is yours and what you did to earn it.

 When adding a badge to your profile this way, you can even attribute skills to each individual badge and have them automatically appear in your ‘Skills’ section, which shows viewers where those skills have come from.

 This is a brilliant tool as it shows you haven’t pulled a list of skills out of thin air.
 You learnt them and earnt them.
 Boom.

 These are just some of the ways that digital badges can be used to show off your skills and experience.
-To find out more about how to use your digital badges, visit the Resources for Earners section of our Knowledge Base.
+To find out more about how to use your digital badges, visit our Knowledge Base.